thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 Again, ask yourself: What could go wrong?

-An abuse story might be:
+An abuser story might be:

 > Abuser Story: As a malicious user, I want to create a virtual machine containing unauthorized software such as cryptocurrency mining tools.